Minimax Condorcet method: Variants of the pairwise score

-When it is permitted to rank candidates equally, or to not rank all the candidates, three interpretations of the rule are possible.
+When it is permitted to rank candidates equally, or not rank all candidates, three interpretations of the rule are possible.
 When voters must rank all the candidates, all three variants are equivalent.

 Let $d(X, Y)$ be the number of voters ranking X over Y. The variants define the score $\operatorname{score}(X, Y)$ for candidate X against Y as: